Travel to Thailand from the US

 • KLM Royal Dutch Airlines

-All mandatory quarantine has been removed from July 1.
+All mandatory quarantine was removed from July 1, 2022.
 On social media, you may hear the term “sealed flights”.
 These are no longer required, so US citizens are free to enter Thailand at any international airport and then transit domestically anywhere in Thailand.

 “Do I need Travel Insurance?”